WheteThunger/MonumentAddons/README.md

 9. Aim at either spawn point, and run the command `maspawngroup set MaxPopulation 2`.
 10. Aim at either spawn point, and run the command `maspawngroup respawn`.
 Run this as many times as you want to see the loot crates respawn.

+Note: When using spawn points to spawn vehicles, the vehicle will disassociate from the spawn point when moving away from it, allowing it to spawn more entities.
+To prevent this from leading to potentially unlimited vehicles on the server, configure `Spawn group global population limit by prefab` in the config, which works because disassociated vehicles continue to be tracked in the global population.

 ## Commands

 - `mahelp` -- Prints help information about available commands.